JuliaLobanova/htmlMyPage/README.md

 2. create file styles.css
 3. link styles to index file /*links on styles are always in <head>*/: link+TAB => <link href="style.css" rel="stylesheet">
+4. create new html-files and write hyperlinks to connect files (Top Menu):
+    body: <a href="contacts.html">Contacts</a>